rkuma183/wilsonmar.github.io/_posts/2016-08-18-mysql-setup.md

 ## Interactive SQL Clients #

-### mysqladmin
+<a name="MySQLAdmin"></a>

+## MySQLAdmin #

-0. mysqladmin is the default client tool for performing administrative tasks.
+mysqladmin is a command-line interface for administrators to perform server administration tasks.

+0. On a Terminal command line:

    <tt><strong>mysqladmin
    </strong></tt>

-   The response:
+   The response is long, starting with:

    <pre>
 mysqladmin  Ver 8.42 Distrib 5.7.18, for osx10.12 on x86_64